BahirHakimy/hello-react-frontend/README.md

 **Hello React** A small web app create with Ruby on Rails and React js which shows a radom greeting message.

+## This is only the frontend, the API is in [this repo](https://github.com/bahirhakimy/hello-rails-backend)

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>